IgniteUI/igniteui-docfx/en/components/icon.md

 ### Styling

-To get started with styling icons, we need to import the `index` file, where all the theme functions and component mixins live:
+To get started with styling the icons, we need to import the `index` file, where all the theme functions and component mixins live:

 ```scss
 @import '~igniteui-angular/lib/core/styles/themes/index';